Tables of Skat bidding values.

 This page is written in very simple HTML for the convenience of players who want to adapt the tables for their preferred custom rules.
 The present author prepared it using an ordinary text editor; the format needs to be plain text.

 Playing cards intended for Skat often employ the traditional German suits of acorns, leaves, hearts, and bells.
-However, Skat can be played with cards bearing the well-known French suits of (respectively) clubs, spades, hearts, and diamonds.
+However, Skat can be, and often is, played with cards bearing the well-known French suits of (respectively) clubs, spades, hearts, and diamonds.
 Although French pips are usually printed in only red and black, special packs with different colors for the four suits are manufactured to help prevent mistakes in play.
-Appearing in the tables below is the four-color scheme preferred for Skat (approximately).
+Appearing in the tables below is the four-color scheme preferred for Skat.
 Hybrid packs have also been produced.

 Beyond that, German cards characteristically bear the ranks (high to low) of Ace (also called Daus), König, Ober, Unter, Ten, Nine, Eight, and Seven.
 These correspond to the French ranks of Ace, King, Queen, Jack, Ten, Nine, Eight, and Seven.
 Note that Skat, in most of its game choices, promotes the Jacks to the highest rank, and the Tens to a position between the Kings and Aces.